Semialachee Lodge

 Purpose

-- Recognize those who best exemplify the Scout Oath and Law in their daily lives and through that recognition cause others to conduct themselves in a way that warrants similar recognition.
+• Recognize those who exemplify the Scout Oath and Law in their daily lives and, through that recognition, cause others to act in the same way.

-- Crystallize the Scout habit of helpfulness into a life purpose of leadership in cheerful service to others.
+• Reinforce a life purpose of leadership in cheerful service to others.

 Saint Paul’s United Methodist Church